Kempo/point-code-challenge/README.md

 For this project, I decided to use JWTs to handle authentication/authorization on the server.
 I use a default encryption algorithm `HS256`, specify an expiration date of `1 hour` and store a user `id` within each token which can then be decoded to fetch user details in the server's context.

-Tokens are then stored in the headers of a request using the Bearer scheme:
+To use the tokens, store them in the headers of a request using the Bearer scheme:
 ```json
 {
   "Authorization": "Bearer <token>"